-The above calligraphy by Yukimura Haruki (雪村 春樹) shows the bakushi (縛師) name Harumine (春嶺) he has bestowed on Osada Steve (長田スティーブ) — who is entering his fourth year of apprenticeship in unlocking the secrets of newaza (寝技) aka The Caressing Style.
+The above calligraphy by Yukimura Haruki (雪村 春樹) shows the bakushi (縛師) name Harumine (春嶺) he has bestowed on Osada Steve (長田スティーブ) — after entering apprenticeship to unlock the secrets of aibunawa (愛撫縄) aka the Caressing Style.

 I have come to realize that the actual shibarikata (bondage patterns) only form a very small percentage of Yukimura-ryu.
 The essence of the Yukimura style of Kinbaku is “the way” the rope is applied — in a very calculated way, in a caressing manner to facilitate a deeply emotional connection between bakushi and model.
 This will not only open the opportunity for very satisfactory sessions, but will also result in those special (or shall I say unique?) facial expressions that Japanese women in rope are so famous for.
 All combined, at the end of the day, these are the secrets of shuuchinawa (羞恥縄) — and these techniques involve much, much more than just putting rope on a woman.